mk-fg/convergence/server/README.md

 Full list with descriptions can be acquired using "notary --backend help" on the command line.

-Here's a possibly-obsolete list it provides (on 2013-04-27):
+Here's a possibly-obsolete list it provides (as of 2013-04-27):

+	- dns

+	  Description:
+	    Check certificate fingerprint via a DNS-based certificate catalog.

+	  Options:
+	    Hostname of the DNS server to query (required).

 	- perspective

 	  Description:
 	    Check if remote presents the same certificate to the notary as it did to client, optionally also performing verification against OpenSSL CA list (on the notary host).

 	  Options:
 	    Optional list of flags, separated by any non-word characters, optionally prefixed by "-" to disable that flag instead of enabling.
 Default flags:
 	    (none); supported flags: verify_ca.

-	  - dns
+	- test_negative

 	  Description:
-	      Check certificate fingerprint via a DNS-based certificate catalog.

-	    Options:
-	      Hostname of the DNS server to query (required).
+	    Verifier that always returns negative result.
+For testing purposes only.

+	- test_positive

+	  Description:
+	    Verifier that always returns positive result and the same fingerprint as was passed to it.
+For testing purposes only.